Jahia/ip-filter/README.md

 =========

 ## Overview
-The Jahia I.P Filter module provide a user-friendly interface to manage I.P filtering on Digital Factory sites.
+The Jahia I.P Filter module provide a user-friendly interface to manage I.P filtering on Jahia sites.
-It is accessible from the configuration section in Digital Factory server settings.
+It is accessible from the configuration section in Jahia server settings.
-Using this module any user with the `adminIpFilterSettings` permission will be able to restrain the Disgital Factory sites To defined I.P or I.P range.
-The rules can't restrain Digital Factory root user access.
+Using this module any user with the `adminIpFilterSettings` permission will be able to restrain the Jahia sites to defined I.P or I.P range.
+The rules are only applied to sites and not for administration urls and also does not restrain root user access.

 ---
 ## Goals
-- Provide a way to manage I.P filtering on Digital Factory sites.
+- Provide a way to manage I.P filtering on Jahia sites.
 - Support site by site or all sites in one management.
 - Access this functionality directly from administration mode.
-- Manage filtering dynamically ( Without restarting the Digital Factory Server).
+- Manage filtering dynamically ( Without restarting the Jahia Server).

 ---
-## Version
-Jahia I.P Filter module v1.0.0
+## Module Deployment and setup
+- In Jahia, go to "Administration --> Server settings --> System components --> Modules"
+- Upload the JAR **ip-filter-X.X.X.jar**
+- Check that the module is started

+- Go to "Administration -> Server settings -> Configuration -> IP Filter"
 ---

 ## Rules Creation

 The module displays a rule creation form.